-Operational Grants are designed to provide limited operating assistance—up to 25 percent of an applicant’s eligible expenses—to museums, archives, and other heritage organizations so that they can continue to research, preserve, and interpret Edmonton’s heritage.
+Operational Grants provide limited operating assistance—up to 25 percent of an applicant’s eligible expenses—to museums, archives, and other heritage organizations to increase their capacity to research, preserve, interpret, and advocate for Edmonton’s heritage.

 Who Is Eligible?

 - The organization must be a non-profit society, registered in Alberta for at least one year.

 - The related activities of the organization must take place within the Edmonton Metropolitan Region.

 - The organization must encourage public engagement in Edmonton’s heritage by:

 - operating a heritage facility that is open to the public for a minimum of 200 hours per year* and/or